 How Does Vinted Make Money?

-The seller fee model is very common with marketplace operators.
 Many other platforms such as eBay, Poshmark or ThredUp are charging its sellers for helping them facilitate transactions.

 Additionally, Vinted has two other monetization streams, which are: